AlanLuu/lox-go/doc/os.md

 - `os.truncate(path, size)`, which changes the size of the file specified by the path string to `size` bytes specified as an integer
     - If `size` is less than the file size in bytes, the extra data is lost
     - If `size` is greater than the file size in bytes, the file is extended with null bytes until it is equal to `size` bytes
+- `os.umask(mask)`, which sets the current umask value to the integer `mask` and returns the previous umask value as an integer
+    - This method does not work on Windows and throws an error if called on there
 - `os.uname()`, which returns a dictionary containing information about the current Unix operating system
     - The returned dictionary contains the following keys and values, which are all strings:
         - `sysname`: name of the operating system